-Figure 11 – Message Class Summary

 Messages with their types set to ERROR or SUCCESS are generated by the execute() and undo() methods of Action objects.
 These Messages are typically displayed at the status bar of GUI.

-On the other hand, the getHint() method of Action objects generate Messages of HINT and AUTOCOMPLETE types.
-Hints are displayed on the status bar like SUCCESS and ERROR messages, while AUTOCOMPLETE prompts the GUI to replace the user’s input bar with the encapsulated message.
+The getHint() method of Action objects generates Messages of HINT and AUTOCOMPLETE types.
+HINT Messages are displayed on the status bar like SUCCESS and ERROR Messages, while AUTOCOMPLETE Messages prompt the GUI to replace the user’s input bar with the encapsulated message.

 ActionHintSystem generates hints for partial command matches, as well as hints specific to a command if there is a match.
-Figure 12 illustrates the hint generation process:
+Figure 9 illustrates the hint generation process.

-Figure 12 – Hint Generation Activity Diagram
+Figure 9 – Hint Generation Activity Diagram

 With the exception of Edit and Add, the getHint() methods of most commands generate static hints.
-Edit can return AUTOCOMPLETE Messages, while Add implements the Live Task Preview system.
+The Edit hint generation process is depicted in Figure 10.
+It can return AUTOCOMPLETE Messages, and provide Live Task Preview similar to Add.